Rebstar: 2017: The Swedish Invasion and Don't Stress Me

-In December 2016, Rebstar discovered and signed LE SINNER whose debut single "Paris" reached #1 on Spotify's Viral Charts in USA and garnering 3 million streams within its first 2 months.
+In December 2016, Rebstar signed LE SINNER whose debut single "Paris" reached #1 on Spotify's Viral Charts in USA and garnering 3 million streams within its first 2 months.

 Rebstar's "Don't Stress Me" was released in September 2017, from a new album of the same title.

 2019: Rosengård

 Rebstar's third album Rosengård was released to mostly favorable reviews in April 2019.
 The title ("Rose Town" or "Rose Manor" in Swedish) refers to where Shah grew up, an unassuming, blue-collar city that has had a major influx of refugees and immigrants since the late 1990s.
 The album cover depicts Shah as a toddler, standing in a garden.
-The album was executive produced by his rumored girlfriend, now his wife as of June 14, 2019, Saturday Night Live writer Megan Callahan.
+The album was executive produced by his rumored girlfriend, now his wife as of 14 June 2019, Saturday Night Live writer Megan Callahan.

 Business career

 Rebstar is the founder and CEO of Today Is Vintage, a record label, music publisher and management firm.
 In 2018, Rebstar moved to New York City and relocated the company headquarters.

 In 2020, Rebstar launched Today Is Vintage Pictures, a film and TV production division with Saturday Night Live writer Megan Callahan-Shah serving as co-founder and co-CEO.

-As of 2022, Rebstar has taken an executive role in the company, personally representing Grammy winning producers with songwriters and artists cumulating over 10 billion streams worldwide.
+As of 2022, Rebstar has taken an executive role in the company, representing Grammy winning producers, songwriters and artists.